 (2) to conduct valorisation studies in practice to utilize scientific knowledge for society in general, governments, education, and commercial businesses.
 This includes (i) reading a person's mental perceptions, states, thoughts, and intentions with physiological measures, (ii) finding biomarkers for mental and physical abnormalities, (iii) applying biofeedback to improve motor behavior, cognitive skills, and physical well-being.

 The "Psychophysiology of Perception Lab" is active in the fields of visual perception, consciousness, attention, visual neuroscience, ophthalmology, motor coordination, pupillometry, (remote) photoplethysmography, cardiography, and behavior research.

-Our lab is also active in human recruitment (HR), media, education, marketing, and health care.
+Our lab is also active in human recruitment, human resources, media, education, marketing, and health care.

 We apply a large variety of methods, borrowed from many different disciplines, including quantitative psychophysics (reaction times and performance), qualitative questionnaires (IQ, etc.), gaze-tracking, pupillometry, heart rate (variability), ECG, food supplementation, EEG, TMS, and fMRI.

 The material in the laboratory consists of multiple eye-trackers, industrial cameras, electroencephalograpy (EEG) setups, TMS setups, fMRI scanners (3-7T), and psychophysical settings.